 10. Silk pillow case

 There are so many things that can cause breakage, and your choice of pillow case is one of them.
-The friction between your hair and a cotton pillowcase can cause frizz and flare up.
-Use a silk pillowcase or wear a silk scarf to bed to minimise the damage while you snooze.
+The friction between your hair and a cotton pillowcase can cause frizz and flare-up.
+Use a silk pillowcase or wear a silk scarf to bed to minimize the damage while you snooze.
 (Top tip: silk pillowcases are also great for keeping your skin wrinkle-free!)

 And most importantly, know that everyday can be a good hair day.